hamonangann/hamonangann.github.io/about-en.markdown

 ### Links

 - **Programming**: [Teach Yourself Programming in Ten Years](https://www.norvig.com/21-days.html) by Peter Norvig.
-This is one of my long-term goals.
+One of my long-term goals.
 It may sound exhausting, but it is highly feasible if you do programming as your career or studies.

-- **Programming/WebDev**: [Eric Murphy](https://ericmurphy.xyz/) is my favorite
-YouTuber, who also has a blog.
-He covers wide topics on web development and internet culture overall.
+- **Programming**: [Eric Murphy](https://ericmurphy.xyz/) is my favorite YouTuber, who also has a blog.
+He covers a wide range of topics on web development and internet culture overall.

-- **Free Software**: [Free Software Free Society](https://www.gnu.org/philosophy/fsfs/rms-essays.pdf) by Richard M. Stallman.
-This collection of essays portrays the background of the Free Software movement, straight from the mind of its founder.

 - **Literature**: [Aesop's Fables](https://www.aesopfables.com/randfabl.html), which I enjoy exploring in my spare time.

-- **Theology**: [Martin Luther's Small Catechism](https://www.gutenberg.org/ebooks/1670).
-A must-read starter book for everyone to understand Protestant Christianity.
-It explains the tenets of the earliest Protestant.
+- **Theology**: [Martin Luther's Small Catechism](https://www.gutenberg.org/ebooks/1670), which is my starting point for learning the tenets of Protestant tradition.

 <!-- ### Useful readings